-The current policy settings around State Government funding to the community housing sector, restrict funding to the capital (upfront) cost.
-Operational costs expected to be met from rental revenue - a challenge when rents are set so low to be affordable for very low-income households.
+The current policy settings around State Government funding to the community housing sector restrict funding to the capital (upfront) cost.
+Operational costs are expected to be met from rental revenue - a challenge when rents are set so low to be affordable for very low-income households.

 The private development sector has access to finance and capital, plus the experience and scale to deliver housing development at a scale and efficiency that other sectors don't.
+The development sector, including not-for -profit and for-purpose organisations have a key role to play in meeting the affordable housing shortfall.
 While the development industry is willing to work with the community and government sector, their business model relies on certainty of costs.
 It can be difficult to factor in providing a subsidy or discount for affordable housing in the current voluntary environment.